 High testosterone can cause changes in mood, body hair, and more.
 A doctor can help determine the best course of treatment, which may include medications and lifestyle changes.

 Testosterone (T) is a crucial sex hormone that’s most well known for

-T is also involved in numerous processes around the body, including the maintenance of bone and muscle mass, as well as the storage and metabolism of body fat.
+T has a role in numerous processes around the body, including the maintenance of bone and muscle mass and the storage and metabolism of body fat.

-T is found in much higher levels in people with penises, but it’s also present in the bodies of people with vulvas, in much lower concentrations.
-And having balanced T levels is necessary for optimal health and growth, no matter your sex.
+T typically occurs in much higher levels in people with penises, but it’s also present in the bodies of people with vulvas in much lower concentrations.
+And having balanced T levels is necessary for optimal health and growth, regardless of sex.